Thiru-Coder/type-master/readme.md

 # Type Master

-This a Simple Type Testing Application written in Vanilla Javascript.
+This a Simple Typing Test Application written in Vanilla Javascript.